cover

 Func❌❌

-As can be seen from the above, most types in Go can be compared with each other using operators, with the sole exceptions being Slice, Map, and Func.
-Also, whether container types like Struct and Array are Comparable depends on the types of their members.
+As we can see above, the vast majority of types in Go can be compared with each other using operators, with the exception of Slice, Map, and Func.
+The Comparability of container types Struct and Array also depends on the types of their members.

-Knowing the syntax conventions, we can take a look at how reflect specifically determines the Comparable attribute of a variable:
+Now that we know the syntax convention, let's take a look at how reflect specifically determines the Comparable attribute of a variable:

 type rtype struct {